AgPipeline/Paper-data/README.md

 ## Generate CIMMYT canopy cover

-It is **strongly** recommended that this script is run in a folder that is empty, or that can be easily recreated.
+It is **strongly** recommended that when running this script directly, it is run in a folder that is empty, or that can be easily recreated.

 Run the `run_all_cimmyt.sh` script to generate the canopy cover values for this data set.
 Depending upon the speed of your machine, this may take a very long time to complete.